 The Company has accounted for stock-based compensation under the provisions of FASB ASC 718 - "Stock Compensation" which requires the use of the fair-value based method to determine compensation for all arrangements under which employees and others receive shares of stock or equity instruments (stock options and common stock purchase warrants).
 For employee awards, the fair value of each stock option award is estimated on the date of grant using the Black-Scholes valuation model that uses assumptions for expected volatility, expected dividends, expected term, and the risk-free interest rate.
-For non-employees, the fair value of each stock option award is estimated on the measurement date using the Black-Scholes valuation model that uses assumptions for expected volatility, expected dividends, expected dividends, expected term, and the risk-free interest rate.
-For non-employees, the fair value of each stock option award is estimated on the measurement date using the Black-Scholes valuation model that uses assumptions for expected term, and the risk-free interest rate.
 For non-employees, the fair value of each stock option award is estimated on the measurement date using the Black-Scholes valuation model that uses assumptions for expected volatility, expected dividends, expected term, and the risk-free interest rate.
 For non-employees, the Company utilizes the graded vesting attribution method under which the entity treats each separately vesting portion (tranche) as a separate award and recognizes compensation cost for each tranche over its separate vesting schedule.
 Expected volatilities are based on historical volatility of peer companies and other factors estimated over the expected term of the stock options.
 For employee awards, the expected term of options granted is derived using the "simplified method" which computes expected term as the average of the sum of the vesting term plus the contract term.
-The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of grant for the period
+The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of grant for the period of the expected term.